-Environmental Consulting & Technology, Inc. (ECT) was contracted by Mineral Manufacturing Corporation (MMC) to prepare an application and associated documentation required for a National Pollutant Discharge Elimination System (NPDES) Individual Permit from the Alabama Department of Environmental Management (ADEM) to discharge storm water to Water of the State of Alabama for a proposed bauxite clay mine to be located in Barbour County, Alabama.
+Environmental Consulting & Technology, Inc. (ECT) was contracted by Mineral Manufacturing Corporation (MMC) to prepare an application and associated documentation required for a National Pollutant Discharge Elimination System (NPDES) Individual Permit from the Alabama Department of Environmental Management (ADEM) to discharge storm water to Water of the State of Alabama for a proposed bauxite clay mine to be located in Barbour and Henry Counties, Alabama.
 In accordance with ADEM Admin.
 Code r.
 335-6-9-.03 and ADEM Form 315 - NPDES Individual Permit Application, a detailed, comprehensive Pollution Abatement & Prevention (PAP) Plan must be prepared, signed, and certified by a professional engineer registered in the State of Alabama.

-This PAP Plan is associated with the application for the initial NPDES Permit for the MMC-Dasinger Bauxite Pit, which will be located in Section 33, T-9-N, R-27-E, Barbour County, Alabama.
-This application is being prepared in accordance with the rules and regulations of the ADEM.
+This PAP Plan is associated with the application for the initial NPDES Permit for the MMC-Jones Pit, which will be located in the following: